 Let’s see how this strategy works.

-Sophisticated active real estate investors will become experts in a particular city and neighbourhood(s), so that they know know exactly what a particular type of property will sell for and how much rent the property can get on the open market.
+Sophisticated active real estate investors will become experts in a particular city and neighbourhood(s), so that they know exactly what a particular type of property will sell for and how much rent the property can get on the open market.

-First step in this strategy is to buy a property that meets his/her specific criteria, usually with the help of a real estate agent specializing in real estate investing.
+The first step in this strategy is to buy a property that meets his/her specific criteria, usually with the help of a real estate agent specializing in real estate investing.
 There is a big difference between your run-of-the-mill real estate agents that you use to sell your primary residence vs. a real estate agent who is knowledgeable about real estate investment properties.

-These properties may be listed on mls.ca, however, often these properties are found before they hit the mls listings.
+These properties may be listed on mls.ca, however, often these properties are found before they hit the MLS listings.
 Therefore, having a knowledgeable real estate agent on his/her team is essential to finding the right property

 The ideal property is usually bought at below market value, as the property requires renovations.
 This is where the property’s value is forcibly appreciated via renovations.

 This step varies amongst active real estate investors.
 Some investors only deal with “lip-stick “ renovations, which implies that the property only needs minor renovations, such as new paint, while other investors gut the property and do a full structural renovation of the property.